ajfranks/QA_Applied_Testing/README.md

 Task 1: Web Application Testing
 - Tested the Urban Scooter web interface
-- Focused on the "About Customer" form on the place order screen
+- Focused on the "About Customer" form
 - Designed and executed positive and negative test cases
 - Performed cross-browser testing (Chrome & Opera)

 Task 2: Mobile Application Testing
-- Tested the Android mobile application using a Pixel 5 emulator
+- Tested the Urban Scooter Android mobile application using Android Studio with a Pixel 5 Emulator
-- Validated core features highlighted in the requirements
+- Designed and executed test cases
-- Verified UI layout using Figma designs
+- Validated UI layout using Figma designs
-- Used backend API setup to create and log in a courier
+- Used Postman to send a POST request with a JSON request body to create a courier account required for mobile app loin
-- Designed and executed API test cases
+- Verified mobile app interaction with the backend API

 Task 3: Backend (API) Testing:
 - Tested the Urban Scooter backend API